Close

 Our representative will get in touch with you at the earliest.

-• 9,481 Views | Updated on: Dec 29, 2023
+• 13,927 Views | Updated on: Sep 26, 2024

-Financial assets are intangible financial instruments that are more liquid in nature than the other assets of the company.
-These financial assets typically take the form of receipts, legal documents, certificates, etc., and receive their worth from contractual claims.
-They can be quickly converted into actual money.
+Liquid financial assets can be quickly converted into actual money.
 Two parties enter into a contract with financial assets that grants the party who invested the money (the investor) the right to obtain the financial benefit from the party in which the money was invested.
 Bonds, derivatives, fixed deposits, equity shares, and insurance contracts are a few types of financial assets.

 Types of Financial Assets

-Cash, as well as its equivalents
+Cash (as well as its Equivalents)

 Equity Stock